-Last month marked the availability of Synology’s much-anticipated worldwide release of the well-known NAS operating system, DSM 7.
-As of the morning of June 29, 2021, you can download the official OS image and manually update a supported server.
+June 29, 2021, marked the availability of Synology’s much-anticipated worldwide release of the well-known NAS operating system, DSM 7.
+Since then, the new OS has been available for anyone to download and upgrade their supported server.

-You’ll find out why when through with this post, among other things.
+You’ll find out why and if that applies to your situation when through with this post and more.

-Dong’s note: I first published this post as a preview on June 2, 2021, when DSM 7.0 Release Candidate (RC) was announced and last updated it to a hands-on review on July 11 after more than a month of testing.
+Dong’s note: I first published this post as a preview on June 2, 2021, with the release of DSM 7.0 Release Candidate (RC), and last updated it to a hands-on review on July 11 after more than a month of testing.

 Synology DSM 7: An overall major improvement with some surprises